Category: Celebrities (Page 5 of 9)

 Jessica Uberuaga stars in “Vigilante Diaries” with Jason Mewes

 Jason Mewes has been very busy lately.
 We know him from cult classics like “Clerks” and all of the Jay and Silent Bob”projects, and earlier this year, Will Harris spoke to him about new TV projects.
 Now, he’s starring in a new and innovative online TV project on Chill.com called “Vigilante Diaries,” a high energy, fast-paced ride into the dark world of vigilante justice with plenty of guns and blood.
-The show also stars the lovely Jessica Uberuaga, who you can see in the slideshow above.
+The show also stars the lovely Jessica Uberuaga, who you can see in the photos in this post.

 A chat with Olga Kurylenko (“Oblivion”)